openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

         1. **F1** or **CTRL-Shift-P**
         1. `Azure IoT Hub: Select IoT Hub`

+## Build and run extension from source code

-### For development of this extension, or running from source code directly
+For development of this extension, or running from source code directly

 * Install [node](https://nodejs.org/en/)
 * Install [npm](https://www.npmjs.com/get-npm)

+Alternatively, you can run the extension from this repository by following these instructions:

+1. Clone this repository `git clone --recursive https://github.com/microsoft/openenclave --branch feature.new_platforms`.
+1. Navigate to `new_platforms\vscode-extension` in the cloned folder.
+1. Run npm to install the dependencies: `npm install` (see the [requirements](#Requirements) section for npm installation link).
+1. Start VSCode: `code .`.
+1. Start the extension using `F5`.

 ## Data/Telemetry